tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 dwc:phylum="Tracheophyta": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:phylum has an equivalent at the rank of Phylum in the bdq:sourceAuthority.
 GBIF.org uses Trachyophyta for the Phylum including ferns"
 ```

-Given these properties, it should be straightforward to understand the expected behavior of an `Implementation` of this Test.
-This section gives further guidance on how to interpret these properties in order to produce an `Implementation` that follows this `Specification`.
+Given these properties, it should be straightforward to understand the expected behavior of an Implementation of this Test.
+This section gives further guidance on how to interpret these properties in order to produce an implementation that follows this specification.

 ##### 2.3.2.1 Response as Shorthand for a Set of bdqffdq: Concepts (non-normative)